microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 ![Dot Net standard](../Manual/Images/DotNetStandard.png)

-As such, when we have built the migrated project, NuGet took care of automatically downloading the .NET Standard version of these libraries instead of the .NET Framework one.
+When we have built the migrated project, NuGet took care of automatically downloading the .NET Standard version of these libraries instead of the .NET Framework one.

 However, at the time of writing, Laurent Bugnion (the author of MVVM Light) has used a different approach to handle multi-target.
 The .NET Standard version, in fact, is shipping as a different NuGet package.
 In order to fix that, we need to remove the old one and replace it.